Uncategorized

 My favorite part of this job is helping the community.
 Whether we are doing vaccine events, going to different shelters throughout DFW to help with medical needs or surgeries to help get as many animals as possible out!

-Brandy Gospodarek, three months as Vet Tech:
+Brandy Gospodarek, one year as Vet Tech:

 Why is being a Community Initiative vet tech meaningful to you?